sourcecred/docs/docs/contributing/bikeshedding.md

 > I'm approving this change because it is timely and needed, and because as a rule, we should avoid bikeshedding as a reason to withhold approval.

-In the above statement, they recognize that approving changes can be delayed because of getting distracted by details, and given the urgency and need of the change, are pointing out that this should be avoided.
+In the above statement, they recognize that over-scrutinizing details can delay approving changes, and given the urgency and need of the change, are pointing out that this should be avoided.

 ### References